 It feels like there is no justice, like it’s just not fair.
 It’s awful.
 The best way to deal with it is to let time go by and focus on making yourself happy, enjoying each day, and spending time with friends and people you love.
 Try to appreciate things in life, and try not to think about the picture of the guy and his new love in bliss, and remember that picture is only temporary.
-Ten bucks she hasn’t heard the last from this guy.
+I bet anything she hasn’t heard the last from this guy.

 6. Don’t think he doesn’t care about you.

-He probably does care but is too much of a coward to have any kind of confrontation with you.
-In other words, it’s easier for him to avoid you, and enjoy this relationship that is making him happy at the moment.
-He sounds very weak, immature and selfish.
+He probably does care but is too much of a coward to have any kind of confrontation with this woman.
+In other words, it’s easier for him to avoid her and enjoy this relationship that is making him happy at the moment.
+He sounds very immature and selfish.

-7. Try to remember the good parts of your relationship.
+7. Try to remember the good parts of the relationship.

 It was real and there are good things that will come of it.
 I think every relationship makes us a better person and helps us grow.

-8. I think you are a little bit traumatized by how abruptly he ended things.
+8. I think she is a little bit traumatized by how abruptly he ended things.

 It’s understandable.
-This might affect you for a long time.
-He pulled the rug out from underneath you when you felt very sure.
+This might affect her for a long time.
+He pulled the rug out from underneath her when she felt very sure.
 That is very very difficult and painful to deal with.
 It makes it hard to believe you are capable of ever trusting anyone again.
 Remember that not every man is like this man.
-He has issues that I’m sure go way beyond you.
+He has issues that I’m sure go way beyond her.

-9. Someday you will look back on this and although it will always hurt, you will be in such a good place that you’ll be glad things turned out the way they did.
+9. Someday she will look back on this and although it will always hurt, she will be in such a good place that she will be glad things turned out the way they did.